-What kinds of work did female slaves perform?
-What kinds of occupations were open to freedwomen and working women?
+1. What kinds of work did female slaves perform?
+In what way were these roles different from those played by freedwomen and working women?

 While male slaves might end up in any kind of labor, including roles that made use of their skills and education (Greek captives included scholars, historians, poets, accountants, and men with other valuable skills), the variety of jobs held by female slaves was more limited.
 Since female education and training was limited, possible skillsets involves household skills or being a midwife, actress, or prostitute.